curlyz/frontend-101/docs/slides/06_02_port_to_mobile_app.md

 Capacitor workflow:

-1.  **Building your web code**: Once you are ready to test your web app on a mobile device, you\'ll need to build your web app for distribution.
+1.  **Building your web code**: Once you are ready to test your web app on a mobile device, you'll need to build your web app for distribution.
 If you are using a tool like Create React App or Vite that command will be `npm run build`.

 2.  **Syncing web code to your Capacitor project**: Once your web code has been built for distribution, you will need to push your web code to the web native Capacitor application.
 To do this, you can use the capacitor to "sync" your web code and install/update the required native dependencies.